Seven Ages of Rock: Alternative Programme 1: My Generation

-The Animals had first opened the path for these bands with the reimagining of "the House of the Rising Sun", which they came across when it was covered by Bob Dylan from the New York City folk scene.
+The Animals had first opened the path for these bands with the reimagining of "The House of the Rising Sun", which they came across when it was covered by Bob Dylan from the New York City folk scene.
 He now took inspiration from these new British bands by going electric to produce "the Wild Thin Mercury sound of Rock Music", which added sophisticated lyrics to rock.

 Back in Britain, Eric Clapton had found creative freedom in his own band Cream, which were much more musically skilled than most other groups at the time.
 They took the language and feel of the blues producing the 'endless-solo'.
 Disraeli Gears took the blues and combined it with the drug-filled psychedelia, showing the artistic potential of rock.

-When The Who went to the Monterey Pop Festival, they innovated the live performance by channelling aggression, playing at high volume and destroying their instruments.
+When The Who went to the Monterey International Pop Festival, they innovated the live performance by channelling aggression, playing at high volume and destroying their instruments.
 This established the festival as the centre of the rock performance but also signalled the end of the innocent optimism of the summer of love.
 Anxieties over the Vietnam war and social unrest rising and, after the Woodstock Festival, business started to take over what artists were doing.
 This new mood was channelled by the Rolling Stones using darkness as a new creative zeal.
 However, they were plunged into their own darkness with the death of Brian Jones and the chaos of Altamont, where, according to Al Kooper, the innocence of the Sixties finally died.

 The Beatles are not mentioned throughout the episode.

 Many of this episode's featured songs are completely different, and so they are listed separately here: